Narayana108/vedic_knowledge/SSSP/philosophy_yugal_bhakti.md

-## Yugal Bhakti Loving devotion towards Radha Krishna
+## Yugal Bhakti - Loving devotion towards Shri Radha Krishna

 The Nimbark sampraday is a Vaishnava sampraday which also follows the pancharatra system of worship and adheres to the Vaishnava doctrine that the different forms of Radha Krishna, Sita Ram, Lakshmi Narayan, etc are supreme and that bhakti and surrender to these deities are the foundation and most important aspects of yoga.